Quantum Reversibility Meets Classical Reverse Diffusion: Introduction

-In this work, we establish a more direct correspondence between Bayes’ rule and the Petz map.
-We consider a semiclassical approximation of the Lindblad equation, distinct from the classical reduction above, and show that it reduces to the Fokker–Planck equation for the Wigner function---a quasiprobability distribution defined on phase space as the Wigner transform of the density operator.
-Applying the same approximation to the Lindblad equation associated with the Petz map yields another equation for the Wigner function that coincides with that obtained from the Fokker–Planck equation via Bayes’ rule.
-This finding reveals a direct correspondence between the Petz map and Bayes’ rule, highlighting a unified view of quantum reversibility and classical reverse diffusion.
+In this work, we establish a more direct correspondence between Bayes' rule and the Petz map.
+We consider a semiclassical approximation of the Lindblad equation \cite{Hernandez:2023yxf} that reduces to the Fokker–Planck equation for the Wigner function, which is a quasiprobability distribution defined on phase space as the Wigner transform of the density operator.
+We show that applying the same approximation to the Lindblad equation associated with the Petz map yields another equation for the Wigner function that coincides with that obtained from the Fokker–Planck equation via Bayes' rule.
+This finding reveals a direct correspondence between the Petz map and Bayes' rule, highlighting a unified view of quantum reversibility and classical reverse diffusion.
+The above mentioned relationship is schematically summarized in Fig. 1.

+This paper is organized as follows.
+In section 2, we review the Petz map and the Lindblad equation.
+We see that the Petz map for the Lindblad dynamics takes the Lindblad form.
+We also review the Fokker-Planck equation and its reverse diffusion process that is obtained by applying Bayes' rule to the former.
+In section 3, we first see how a semiclassical approximation reduces the Lindblad equation to the Fokker-Planck equation for the Wigner function, and then show that the same approximation of the Lindblad equation with the Petz map yields a diffusion equation that is obtained by applying Bayes' rule to the Fokker-Planck equation.
+In section 4, we construct WKB solutions of the semi-classical Lindblad equation and its reversal semi-classical equation.
+Section 5 is devoted to conclusion and outlook.
+In appendix A, details of calculations are gathered.
+In appendix B, an example of the WKB analysis is given.